École de technologie supérieure: History

 In 1998, ÉTS inaugurated the first student residences and several phases were added over the decades.
-The first doctoral degrees in engineering were awarded in 2000 and research professors are increasingly active.
+The first doctoral degrees in engineering were awarded in 2000.
 The first research chair was created in 2001 (in wireless telecommunications).
 The same year, the Sports Center created the Les Piranhas club.
 In 2004, the Department of Software Engineering and Information Technology Engineering was opened and a new pavilion was inaugurated (Pavilion B).
 In 2007, a major expansion of the main pavilion was completed.
 In 2008, ÉTS adopted a sustainable development policy.
 Many study programs are added over the years, as well as student clubs.